mammography-breast-imaging-edmonton

 Age Guidelines for Self-Referral

-- Ages 75 and older – You need a new referral from a healthcare practitioner in Alberta for your initial screening mammogram after turning 75; then you can self-refer again.
+• Ages 75 and older – You need a new requisition from your healthcare practitioner.
+After that, you can self-refer.

 MIC’s Recommendation

 MIC Medical Imaging encourages all our patients aged 40-74 to speak with their healthcare practitioner about the potential benefits vs. risks of breast cancer screening.
-Your practitioner will know your unique patient history best and help you formulate a plan based on your potential breast cancer risk factors.
+Your practitioner will know your medical history and can help you consider screening options.

 Always Remember